vanyasem/VK-Scraper/README.md

 - Scrape by location
 - Save metadata to file
 - ~~Scrape stories~~ Stories API is private.
 The only way to get them would be to parse vk.com.
-- ~~Scrape videos~~ Video links are private, too.
-Parsing them would be easier, though.
 - Sort photos by their albums